BTBOT-src/BTBOT/README.md

 ### User Study

 - The data of the two user studies are provided in the directory **/BTBOT/data** in the docker.
 The **userStudy.zip** stores the data of the user study in the paper, where *T or 1* indicates task success and *F or 0* indicates task failure.
-- The **US_repeat.zip** stores the data supplemented in the review stage. *(The supplementary experiment provides participants with counterexamples that are not satisfied when the task fails, and they can try to solve the task multiple times.
+- The **US_repeat.zip** stores the data supplemented in the review stage. *(In the supplementary experiment, participants were provided with counterexamples for failed tasks and were allowed to attempt the task multiple times.
 0 indicates task failure and 1 indicates successful task resolution.)*
 -  There are many reasons for task failure by Manual, including behavior tree grammar errors, illegal characters, semantics not consisted with task specifications, etc. As a result, some tasks do not have specific error analysis.
   - The user study in the paper consistent with **Fig.16** is shown in the first figure below.
   - The last two figures are the results by Manual and BtBot supplemented in the review stage (Participants can make repeated modifications).